mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

     ![](assets/create-content-push.png)

-## Building your journey{#jo-build}
+## Build your journey{#jo-build}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_create"
 >title="Build your journey"
->abstract="This screen displays the list of journeys previously created.
+>abstract="This screen displays the list of existing journeys.
 Open a journey or click 'Create journey', and combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios."

 This step is performed by the **business user**.
 This is where you create your journeys.
 Combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios.